venomsagar1/BYPASS-BOT-V2/README.md

 ```

 ### (Deploying to Heroku)
-- fork this repo and edit TOKEN.txt and fill your bot token
+- Fork this repo and edit TOKEN.txt and fill your bot token
 - use the link below and deploy it

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Animewala/bot)

-- dont forget to enable worker in resources tab
+- Don't forget to enable worker in resources tab
 - done